Micrispa musae

 Micrispa musae is a species of beetle of the family Chrysomelidae.
 It is found in south-western and north-western New Guinea.

 Description

 Adults reach a length of about 3.3-3.8 mm.
-They are ochraceous to pitchy black, wile the head is reddish and the elytra are reddish brown with the apical margin testaceous and most of the disc pitchy black with orange to reddish brown portions.
+They are ochraceous to pitchy black, while the head is reddish and the elytra are reddish brown with the apical margin testaceous and most of the disc pitchy black with orange to reddish brown portions.

 Life history

 The recorded host plants for this species are Musa and Costus species.